keyonvafa/career-code/README.md

-# CAREER: A Foudation Model for Labor Sequence Data
+# CAREER: A Foundation Model for Labor Sequence Data
-Code for the paper: [CAREER: A Foudation Model for Labor Sequence Data.
+Code for the paper: [CAREER: A Foundation Model for Labor Sequence Data.
 ](https://arxiv.org/abs/2202.08370)

 <p align="center">